Jack3690/INSIST/README.md

 This repository contains codes for the following:

-*  PSFs simulation using CasJobs and HCIPy python packages, which can simulate any field in the GALEX catalog for a range of telescope apertures, wavelengths and obstruction designs
+*  Image simulation using CasJobs and HCIPy python package: A python routine which can simulate any field in the GALEX catalog for a range of telescope apertures, wavelengths and obstruction designs
 * PSF analysis routines employed on Zeemax simulations
 * UV stellar catalog generator using SED fitting
 * Exposure Time Calculator for different telescopes
+# Packages
+* PISTA : Python Image Simulation and Testing Application: A pip installable python package aimed at simulating astronomical images.
+The routine simulates individual stars and adds different noises.
+The input parameter space is designed to inculcate observational parameters, telescope parameters and detector characteristics.
+* The package includes a GUI designed using PyQT5.

 # Web Tools
 * PSF Simulation Tool           : [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Jack3690/INSIST/main?urlpath=%2Fvoila%2Frender%2FPSF_Simulator_Tool.ipynb%3Fvoila-theme%3Ddark) (Work in progress)